Featured picture of post "Immersive Learner Journals"

 Screenshot 2021-01-07 at 15.21.34

-Personalities shine
+Personalities shine from the interactive journals

 The students took the opportunity to really let their personalities shine through these journals, showing an inspiring range of hobbies, interests and passions – from cookery to dance, painting to politics, and a wide variety of sports.
 Using ThingLink meant that as well as images and text, they could add personal videos, their own favourite music compilations, even audio of their own musical compositions – all of which gives a rounded and very personalised picture of each of these young people.
-They also opened up about their aspirations, their career expectations and approaches to study, the excitement and nervousness about leaving home for college during Covid and in general how they were feeling about the effects of the pandemic on their living and learning.
+They also opened up about their aspirations, their career expectations, work experience and approaches to study, the excitement and nervousness about leaving home for college and in general how they were feeling about the effects of the pandemic on their living and learning.
 What they each produced is a fascinating insight into their young lives and personalities.
-As LMichelle puts it: “These type of Immersive Learner Journals give you insights into a person’s life more deeply than just a conversation.”

 The mask parade!